 Sometime after, two boys were brought before me for running away from a boys’ home.
 While bullying may occur in regular schools it is particularly predominant in children’s homes, as this matter showed.
 The boys, 12 and 13, were asked why they had run away.
 One held back but the other, more assertive and perhaps hoping to have his complaint aired in public, said that the boys at the particular institution were making them drink their urine.
 Their parents were sent for and I recalled the order.

-Apart from these and other poignant matters in the Juvenile Court, there have been many other reported matters where children have been abused by relatives and family friends.
+Apart from these and other poignant matters in the juvenile court, there have been many other reported matters where children have been abused by relatives and family friends.
 One that stands out is a case where a father had abused his daughter who had borne him two children, a boy and a girl.
-When they were still children he proceeded to rape the girl and bugger the boy.
-When he was finally arrested and charged (he is now in his 60s) for the latter offences, perhaps not surprising to psychologists but shocking to me was the fact that his main supporter was his daughter.
+While they were still children he proceeded to rape the girl and bugger the boy.
+When he was finally arrested and charged (he is now in his sixties) for the latter offences, perhaps not surprising to psychologists but shocking to me was the fact that his main supporter was his daughter.

 Abuse of children, physically and sexually, has been ongoing for decades in this country as in others.
 The establishment of a Children’s Authority does no more than demonstrate the intellectual desire to care for children.
 In the final analysis it is a societal problem and it is for members of the society as a whole to intervene in treating with the matter.
 For too long many have turned a blind eye to clear abuse in their midst.
-We need to be proactive and not reactive in the face of yet another death or abuse.
+We need to be proactive and not reactive in these matters.

 One way the State can help is by providing properly staffed and funded State-run homes and half way houses for needy children.
 This is a matter that has been raised again and again but there has been a lot of talk and little action while our four main institutions for children are those that were set up by religious bodies.
 What are we waiting for?

 (This article was first published on July 12, 2013)